 10:28 - RENNEBOHM'S PHARMACY

 15:-4 - JOHNNY WINSTON SR.- 1ST BLACK POLICE OFFICER

 27:05 - JUNETEENTH FOUNDING COMMITTEE

 [Editor's note: some of the content in the transcript has been edited per the narrator’s instructions and may not accurately reflect the audio recording in its entirety.]

 [START OF RECORDING]

-We went to church at Second Baptist Church, which was up on—trying to think—that was Mound Street, I believe, and, just remembering the different stores, the grocery store that we’d go to after church, the drugstore, I think it was Schwartz Pharmacy, that we’d go in, and they had a soda fountain.
-Madison General Hospital was across Park Street, which at that time was just a little two-lane street.
-You know, just remembering things like that…I don’t know, it was an interesting childhood, I think.
+We went to church at Second Baptist Church, which was up on—trying to think—that was Mound Street, I believe.
+And, just remembering the different stores: the grocery store that we’d go to after church, and the drugstore, I think it was Schwartz Pharmacy, that we’d go in, and they had a soda fountain.
+Madison General Hospital was across Park Street, which at that time was just like a little two-lane street.
+You know, and just remembering things like that, it's—I don’t know.
+It was an interesting childhood, I think.

 INTERVIEWER: What year would that have been?

 But at that time we didn’t know where the Native American part came from, but we found that out later.
-And I think about all of the days living in the house on Lakeshore Court, which like I said was right on Lake Monona…I just sold that house actually, last year.
-It was in the family for 65 years.
+And I think about all of the days of living in the house on Lakeshore Court, which like I said was right on Lake Monona.
+Which I just sold that house actually, last year.
+It was in the family for sixty-five years.

 INTERVIEWER: On what street?